mgalbright/online_purchase_optimizer/docs/MATH.md

 $$(\sum_l p_{l,r} \cdot q_{l,r}) - T_r + M_r \cdot y_r \ge - N_r \cdot z_r  $$

 Explanation:
 1. If you ordered some items, LHS of top equation > 0.
 That forces $z_r$ = 0.
-Then the second equation becomes the second constraint.
+Then the second equation is enforced.
 1. If you did not order any items, then $z_r$ can be 0 or 1.
 That deactivates the second constraint, since the second constraint is trivially true for any $y_r$, if $z_r = 1$.
 So the optimizer will minimize costs by selecting $y_r = 0$.

 Note:  We need to chose $N_r >> M_r$.
 A safe choice could be be $N_r = 3M_r$.